 They make a mean lead magnet.

-One of the biggest problems digital entrepreneurs face – especially in the beginning – is growing a sizable email list.
+One of the biggest problems digital entrepreneurs face – is growing a sizable email list.
 Many visitors will love your blogs and maybe even bookmark your site for the future, but capturing an email address takes a lot more convincing.
 Luckily, the average conversion rate for email capture forms on quizzes is 50%!

 Quizzes allow you to get to know your audience in a way that generic evergreen content simply can’t.
 With individual results at your fingertips, you can send highly personalized content straight to their inboxes to keep your audience hanging on your every word.